 Click to expand each of the topics below to read more about why home care

-Caregivers work to support the needs individuals and this work helps them stay at home versus a facility.
+Caregivers work to support the needs of the clients and their families with the goal of staying home versus a facility.
 Often non-medical home care is paid for by the individual or family.

 Often, the term home health care is used to distinguish it from non-medical care, custodial care, or private-duty care which is care that is provided by persons who are not nurses, doctors, or other licensed medical personnel.

-Home health services help adults and seniors who are recovering after a hospital or facility stay, or need additional support to remain safely at home and avoid unnecessary hospitalization.
-These Medicare-certified services may include short-term nursing, rehabilitative, therapeutic, and assisted home health care.
+Home health services (or Home health care) help adults, veterans, accident victims, and seniors who are recovering after a hospital or facility stay, or need additional support to remain safely at home and avoid unnecessary hospitalization.

 Who can benefit from home care assistance referred by Best Care?
 There are countless reasons for home care.

-Our goal is to refer competent home health caregivers in Florida that enable the patient to maintain a way of life as close as possible to his/her daily normal routine with our in home nursing assistance.
-The caregivers work hand in hand with the physician in the management of patient care and at the directions of the family and/or client.
+Our goal is to refer competent, professional, home health caregivers in Florida that enable the patient and family to maintain a way of life as close as possible to his/her daily normal routine with our in home nursing assistance.
+The caregivers work hand in hand with the physician or rehab teams in the management of patient care and at the directions of the family and/or client.